tl2624/matching-guide/README.md

     - Original raw data (`raw-data/` folder), accessed from the article's supplementary materials (publicly available from the *Quarterly Journal of Political Science*, DOI: [10.1561/100.00007051](https://doi.org/10.1561/100.00007051))

-    - The code used to clean and prepare the analysis-ready dataset used throughout the manuscript (`raw-data/` folder)
+    - The code for cleaning and preparing the analysis-ready dataset used throughout the manuscript (`raw-data/` folder)

-- 📊 Flowcharts and figures (`guide/fig/`)
+- 📊 Figure of the matching pipeline flowchart (`guide/fig/`)

 All resources are open for replication, teaching, and reuse.